-Another U.S. official, State Department counterterrorism coordinator Nathan Sales, said IS networks have established themselves throughout Africa.
+Another U.S. official, State Department counterterrorism coordinator Nathan Sales, said IS networks are established throughout Africa.
 “They’ve increased the lethality of their attacks, they’ve expanded into new areas, and they’ve repeatedly targeted U.S. interests,” he said.

 Amnesty International sends signal on fossil fuels

-Amnesty International announced it will divest from fossil fuel companies, saying in light of the global climate crisis its financial positions are at odds with its mission of protecting and championing human rights.
+Amnesty International announced it will divest from fossil fuel companies, saying that in light of the global climate crisis, its financial positions are at odds with its mission of protecting and championing human rights.

 The decision was made by the Global Assembly of AI, the world’s largest human rights organization.
-It said it believes that investment in coal, oil and natural gas companies is at odds with human rights.
+It said it believes that investment in coal, oil and natural gas companies undermines human rights.

-The decision means all of AI’s entities, including its secretariat and national offices, will have to ensure that all assets under their control are not invested in fossil fuel companies.
-The assembly also decided on a goal of becoming a carbon-neutral organization by 2035 by reducing air travel and holding more virtual meetings.
+The decision means that all of AI’s entities, including its secretariat and national offices, must now ensure none of their assets are invested in fossil fuel companies.
+The assembly also decided AI should be carbon-neutral by 2035, by reducing air travel and holding more virtual meetings.

-“Fossil fuel companies know that their business model is resulting in human suffering because of its lethal contribution to climate change,” Mwikali Muthiani, a human resources and organizational expert from Kenya who chairs AI’s international board, said in a statement.
+“Fossil fuel companies know that their business model is resulting in human suffering because of its lethal contribution to climate change,” said Mwikali Muthiani, a human resources and organizational expert from Kenya, who chairs AI’s international board.